 Star and producer Vin Diesel has indulged in plenty of ego-stroking over the course of the franchise, but the eighth entry in the series takes that to a whole other level by pitting him against the entire rest of the cast.
 Watching him basically wipe the floor with his team on his own adds an extra level of entertainment to the already ludicrously fun action set pieces - although knowing how that played out behind-the-scenes is decisively less fun.

 proudly embraces its own silliness, frequently pokes fun at itself and above all else, aims to entertain.
 It's a series that has mastered the art of being so stupid and corny it doubles back around and ends up being awesome.

 Jason Statham is a welcome addition to the cast and the rivalry between his character and Johnson's Hobbs gives the movie some of its most entertaining moments and lines.
 The prison breakout sequence is a particular highlight, as both characters power through a never ending barrage of security guards and prisoners like they're made of cardboard.
-The fact that Deckard killed one of the crew just a movie ago is kind of glanced over to accommodate his good guy turn, which is fitting considering the drastic transformation in Hobbs's character after Fast Five.
+The fact that Deckard killed one of the crew just a movie ago is kind of glanced over to accommodate his good guy turn, which is fitting considering the drastic transformation in Hobbs's character after Fast Five

 Charlize Theron is a cool antagonist.
 Her magic hacking skills and her influence over Toretto make her one of the biggest threats the crew has ever faced, but it's her mind games with Dom that actually make her stand out the most.
 The reason why she has leverage over him actually makes perfect sense, or at least the closest to sense this franchise can get.

 revolved around God's Eye, a device that can track and locate anyone.
 Rather than suffer the fate of most McGuffins, i.e. disappear entirely, God's Eye is actually once again part of the plot.
 In fact, The Fate of the Furious

 has any faults, they lie mainly with how large the main cast is getting at this point.
 Some of the supporting characters end up feeling left out, with very little to do.
 The crew now has two hackers (Chirs 'Ludacris' Bridges and Nathalie Emmanuel) and two butt monkeys (Tyrese Gibson and new addition to the cast Scott Eastwood), as well as Hobbs, Deckard, Letty and Mr. Noboby (Kurt Russel) and that's not even counting Dom, Cipher and a few other characters.
 In fact, the movie's most glaring misstep is its treatment of a returning character that ends up being little more than a plot device exploited for cheap drama.